mindspank/chartcacher/README.md

 ## The static chart cacher service
-This module will cache charts allowing you to embed static charts into third-party software such as Sharepoint and render the chart as an image to allow static offline access to Qlik Sense charts.
+The chartcacher will allow you to cache charts locally on the server.
+Users can then access those charts without having to load the entire document into memory.
+The module will product a interactive, but static, chart and a image that can be embedded into third party systems.

+As users are not authenticated and does not consume tokens there is no section access or security applied to the data so beware which charts you choose to cache.

-**The charts are non-interactive and not meant to replace the full Qlik Sense experience.**
+**The charts are not connected to the associative QIX engine and not meant to replace the full Qlik Sense experience.**

-### Prerequisites
-A Qlik Sense Server with internet connectivity.

 ### Installation
 Copy this directory into
 `C:\Program Files\Qlik\Sense\ServiceDispatcher\Node\<chartcacher>`

 Next append the following block of text to the services.conf file located at
 `C:\Program Files\Qlik\Sense\ServiceDispatcher\services.conf`